New medications are improving bone health for people with cancer.

 In rare cases, taking a vitamin D supplement may cause the level of calcium in the blood to go too high.
 Your doctor will measure your blood calcium level to make sure this is not happening when you are taking both calcium and vitamin D supplements.

-Q. I’m not sure how much Vitamen D is safe for me to take.
-Can you explain that?
+Q. I’m not sure how much vitamin D is safe for me to take.
+How much should I be taking?

 Q. What is the best way to take care of my teeth during cancer treatment?

-A. Before starting cancer treatment, the goal of dental care is to treat infections or conditions that might cause problems during or after cancer treatment.
+A. The goal of starting dental care before cancer treatment is to treat infections or conditions that might cause problems during or after treatment.
 All dental disease should be eliminated before cancer treatment is started, but because this is not always possible, special care is needed in some situations.
 If you plan to have head and neck radiation, a thorough examination and full treatment of any existing dental disease are needed first.
 This type of radiation treatment increases the risk for a severe bone condition, known as osteoradionecrosis, caused by reduced blood flow to the jaw.
-Similarly, a thorough examination and treatment of dental disease are needed when bisphosphonate drugs are given through a vein, since this treatment can sometimes cause osteonecrosis of the jaw.
+Similarly, a thorough examination and treatment of dental disease are needed when antiresorptive drugs like bisphosphonates and denosumab are given, since this treatment can sometimes cause osteonecrosis of the jaw.

 After cancer treatment, it’s important to maintain good dental care.
 See your dentist every three to six months, depending on how much dental or periodontal disease you have.